martiningram/sdm_ml/README.md

 Please note also that the SOGP and particularly the MOGP models benefit strongly from GPU acceleration and will run much more quickly if one is available.

+#### Running HMSC

+The only model not implemented in our common evaluation framework is HMSC.
+Code to run HMSC can be found in the subfolder `./R/hmsc/`.

+To run HMSC, please do the following:

+* Run `./R/hmsc/fetch_datasets.py` to obtain the datasets (see the previous section for how to allow sdm_ml to find them).
+* Take a look at the `./R/hmsc/run.sh` shell script to see how to run HMSC.
+The parameters for the number of samples etc. are given in our paper.
+* Once run, convergence can be checked using `./R/hmsc/compute_convergence.R`.